verilog-meetup/verilog-hackathon-education-kit-manual/manual.md

 lot of additional time and money.

-The same Verilog design would be able to reach much higher clock frequency in ASIC than on FPGA, due to length of FPGA fabric interconnect, LUT delay and fixed placement of elements affecting timing.
+The same Verilog design would be able to reach much higher clock frequency in ASIC than on FPGA, due to length of FPGA interconnect fabric, LUT delay and fixed placement of elements affecting timing.

 ### Verilog Design Flow Overview